-We expect English courts to draw on existing case law for schemes of arrangement in determining whether the plan proponent's proposed class composition is appropriate, by focussing on stakeholders' strict legal rights to be affected by the plan, and the new rights to which they will become entitled under the plan.
+We expect English courts to draw on existing case law for schemes of arrangement in determining whether the plan proponent's proposed class composition is appropriate, by focusing on stakeholders' strict legal rights to be affected by the plan, and the new rights to which they will become entitled under the plan.

 In schemes, the modern trend is to resist any tendency to increase the number of classes, for fear that fragmenting creditors into multiple classes gives each class an (unwarranted) power to veto the scheme.
 This will be less relevant under the new restructuring plan procedure, as the provision for cross-class cram-down means a separate class will no longer have a right of veto.
 If anything, it may be in the plan proponent's interests to fracture classes more readily, to increase chances of at least one class approving the plan.
+As a result, we may see the court taking a more robust approach, requiring similarly-positioned stakeholders to vote in the same class.